TBDM-24-25/SampleGen-Orchestrator/README.md

     - **Job Stopper**: Asynchronous task triggered by the web server when a user requests that a job be stopped.
 If the conditions for stopping the job are fulfilled, the task requests that the Container Handler stop and delete the corresponding containers.
 The Job Stopper produces messages to the Kafka topic Job_Instruction.
     - **Job Stop Scheduler**: Responsible to monitor running jobs.
 In the event that the jobs have reached their maximum computation time, the Container Handler will be requested to stop the jobs.
 The Job Stop Scheduler produces messages to the Kafka topic Job_Instruction.

-The job handling, besides basic CRUD (no update), is handled fully asynchronously and concurrently with Celery.The business logic (tasks) is distributed over multiple Celery Workers, which operate independently and concurrently.Empirical testing showed that operating all tasks on a single Celery Worker resulted in communication and performance bottlenecks.Therefore, the tasks are distributed over multiple Celery Workers and Redis message queues.
-The Beat Worker is responsible for Celery Beat tasks, while the Manual Job Handling Worker executes asynchronous tasks manually triggered by users.As the Celery Worker workload for manual tasks is not permanent, these tasks are combined in one Celery Worker.The Agent Monitor and Job Monitor operate in separate Celery Workers since they run permanently.
+The job handling, besides basic CRUD (no update), is handled fully asynchronously and concurrently with Celery.The business logic (tasks) is distributed over multiple Celery Workers, which operate independently and concurrently.
+Empirical testing showed that operating all tasks on a single Celery Worker resulted in communication and performance bottlenecks.
+Therefore, the tasks are distributed over multiple Celery Workers and Redis message queues.
+The Beat Worker is responsible for Celery Beat tasks, while the Manual Job Handling Worker executes asynchronous tasks manually triggered by users.
+As the Celery Worker workload for manual tasks is not permanent, these tasks are combined in one Celery Worker.
+The Agent Monitor and Job Monitor operate in separate Celery Workers since they run permanently.

 ### 2.3) Container Handler (Agent)
 In order for the Container Handler to be able to start/stop containers and provide monitoring capabilities, several components are required - of particular interest is the Container Handler (Agent) process, which represents a multithreded environment, consisting of the following two threads:
 - **Agent Monitor**: Responsible for monitoring the health of the Docker Daemon and reporting on the containers under the responsibility of the specific agent.
 The Agent Monitor provides the monitoring result to the Job Handler via the Kafka topic Agent_Status at a predefined interval.
 If access to the Docker Daemon fails, not only is an unsuccessful monitoring result sent, but the container handler (thread) is also blocked, meaning that no further messages are consumed.
-- **Container Handler**: Responsible for starting/stopping containers by consuming messages from the Job_Instruction Kafka topic and communicating with the Docker Daemon.
+- **Container Controller**: Responsible for starting/stopping containers by consuming messages from the Job_Instruction Kafka topic and communicating with the Docker Daemon.
 After each and every job is processed, a status message targeting the specific processed job is created in the Job_Status Kafka topic.
-Sophisticated exception handling ensures that the Container Handler runs as reliably as possible.
+Sophisticated exception handling ensures that the Container Controller runs as reliably as possible.

 The graphical representation of the Container Handler (Agent) architecture and the interactions necessary can be found in the Figure 03 below:
 ![image](docs/images/container_handler.png)